ogoldberg/ai-first-web-client/docs/HOSTED_ALPHA_CHECKLIST.md

 ## Overview

-This checklist tracks the requirements for deploying the LLM Browser as a hosted service for alpha customers.
+This checklist tracks the requirements for deploying Unbrowser as a hosted service for alpha customers.
 The goal is a managed MCP endpoint with basic analytics and limited stored patterns, as defined in the Starter tier.

 ---